Kevin Long (baseball): Coaching career

 At the end of spring training in 1997, Long, who was assigned to the Triple-A Omaha Royals, decided to retire, asking instead for a coaching job.
-Long made his professional managing debut with the Class-A Wilmington Blue Rocks in 1997.
+He made his professional managing debut with the Class-A Wilmington Blue Rocks.
+That year, he helped a young Carlos Beltran learn how to switch hit.
 He was named the Northwest League's co-Manager of the Year after leading the Spokane Indians to the league title in 1999.

-Long served as the hitting coach in the Royals organization with the Double-A Wichita Wranglers (2000–01) and Triple-A Omaha Royals (2002–03).
-He became the hitting coach for the Yankees' Triple-A team, the Columbus Clippers, from 2004 to 2006.
+Long next served as the hitting coach for the Wichita Wranglers in Double-A. It was there that he and manager Keith Bodie developed Long's popular net drill, an exercise used to help players shorten their swing.
+In 2001, he used the drill to turn Brandon Berger into a 40-home run player.
+He then moved up to Triple-A as the hitting coach for the Omaha Royals.
+When he didn't get an opportunity in 2004 to interview for the job of hitting coach for the big league team, he moved to the New York Yankees organization.
+Long served as hitting coach for the Columbus Clippers in Triple-A from 2004 to 2006.

 Long was promoted to hitting coach for the New York Yankees in 2007.
-Long guided a Yankees offense that ranked first in MLB in runs (968), hits (1,656), home runs (201), RBIs (929), team batting average (.290), slugging percentage (.463), on-base percentage (.366) and total bases (2,649).
-The 968 runs were the most in franchise history since 1937 (979).
-His offense also featured the American League MVP Alex Rodriguez, three Silver Sluggers (Derek Jeter, Jorge Posada and Rodriguez) and four of the American League's top-15 batting averages.
+That year, the Yankees offense ranked first in MLB in runs (968), hits (1,656), home runs (201), RBI (929), team batting average (.290), slugging percentage (.463), on-base percentage (.366) and total bases (2,649).
+Long remained on the coaching staff after the Yankees hired Joe Girardi as manager for the 2008 season.

-After a down year offensively in 2008, Long's Yankee hitters again led the league in offense during the 2009 season, in which they also won the franchise's 27th World Series title, and led the American League in runs again.
+Under Long, the 2009 Yankees led the league in runs (915), hits (1,604), walks (663), home runs (244), RBI (881), OBP (.362), and slugging (.478) on their way to win the franchise's 27th World Series title.
 Following the 2010 season, the Yankees signed Long to a three-year contract.
 He was fired following the 2014 season.

 On October 23, 2014, Long was hired by the New York Mets to be their hitting coach.
+In his first season there, the 2015 Mets won the National League pennant.
+Long helped turn Daniel Murphy into a power hitter; he hit seven homers in the 2015 postseason.
+He was a candidate for the open managerial position after the 2017 season, but was ultimately turned down in favor of Mickey Callaway.

-After being turned down by the Mets for their open managerial position, Long left the team and became the hitting coach of the Washington Nationals on November 2, 2017.
+Long left the Mets and became the hitting coach of the Washington Nationals on November 2, 2017.
 The team then won the World Series in 2019.
-That year the Nationals led the National League in on-base percentage and were in the top 10 in MLB in most other batting categories.
-Anthony Rendon was named an All-Star and Silver Slugger at third base and outfielder Juan Soto became a household name.
+That year, the Nationals led the National League in batting average (.265) and on-base percentage (.342), and were in the top 10 in MLB in several other batting categories.

-In October 2021, Long left the Nationals to become the hitting coach of the Philadelphia Phillies, reuniting him with former Yankees manager Joe Girardi.
+On October 13, 2021, Long left the Nationals to become the hitting coach of the Philadelphia Phillies, reuniting him with former Yankees manager Joe Girardi.
+The Phillies reached the World Series in 2022.
+On November 12, 2022, the Phillies signed Long to a two–year contract extension.